wdpypere/documentation/docs/components/grub.md

     Any serial console settings in the `kernelargs` attribute is replaced by `cons` (when defined).

+- get\_info

+    Return info for default kernel as an arrayref of hashref

+    Same kernel can have multiple entries.

 - default\_options

     Configure kernel commandline options of default kernel